Grad Life

 Scheduled

-At this workshop, we will review the guidelines and deadlines for graduation this semester.
-Topics will include applying to graduate, how to submit your thesis or report to the Texas Digital Library and your final paperwork submission to the Graduate School.
+At this workshop, we will review the guidelines and deadlines necessary for graduation this semester.
+Topics will include applying to graduate, scheduling your defense, submitting your thesis, report, dissertation, or treatise to the Texas Digital Library, requesting an embargo, IRB requirements and reviewing what paperwork you must submit to the Graduate School.

 Event Status